 On the base, Rol played guide and wasn't looking for anything to buy.
 Mikah was also there to play guide for Jocelynn, and perhaps use her title if it looked like some extra pull might help?
 Zimzod didn't need anything so bad he'd pay the local markups for it but wasn't averse to looking to see what there was?
 Jocelynn was the only one who arrived with a shopping list, so they moved in the directions most likely to find what she needed.
 Still, the base thrift shop was a primary target for 'gear outside my weight limit' mark downs.
 And, there was always the PX.

 The first thing Jocelynn looked at were any vacc suits left on consignment.
 Sadly, the closest thing to what she wanted was tagged at Cr 15,000 and was not "exactly" what she wanted.
 Not tailored, the general purpose vacc suit had a "roll over" style helmet instead of a goldfish bowl and came with a twenty four hour PLSS.
 That, she'd been told the crew could replace with some of the spare PLSS rigs the ship had.
 Jocelynn knew she preferred a forty eight hour PLSS if she could get one.
-On the positive side, the suit had a backup battery power supply and a manual control pad on the left write to activate or deactivate the suit's built in magnetic soles.
+On the positive side, the suit had a backup battery power supply and a manual control pad on the left wrist to activate or deactivate the suit's built in magnetic soles.

 Jocelynn knew that magnetic soles sucked for walking but if you had to jump for something, they could be very valuable for helping you stick the landing.
 Seeing she was eyeing the suit, Rol said they could come back if that was what she wanted but reminded her they could look in other places too.
 Still, they all knew the thrift shop was the best place on-base for prices.
 Better gear might be had in the PX, but it would be at full list price minus any military discount.
 When Jocelynn asked for opinions, Zimzod was right up front in saying he'd wait until they got to the next system.

-Of course, the crew had not decided what system they'd go to next, but Zimzod was sure they'd find something better along the trail.
+Of course, the crew hadn't decided what system they'd go to next, but Zimzod was sure they'd find something better along the trail.
 Mikah was considering making a run to the Mirriam system, where Duke a'Plena had his Subsector seat of power, and which also happened to be a major border base for both the Imperial Navy and Marines.
 To get there, they'd jump from Inthe to Wypoc and deal with Sir Brian's family if they found them.
 That would let them put to rest the issue with Brian's book collection.
 After that would be jumps to the Plume and Denotam systems before arriving in the Mirriam system.

 The questions were if any of those systems would be better for tech shopping and how far they could get smuggling Jocelynn's gear?
 Not sure what those answers would be, Jocelynn took a look at the incomplete vacc suits and saw one generic suit which would fit her.
 It was priced at Cr 7,000.
 That suit was standard enough it would likely work with all the spare PLSS units they had in storage.
 Mikah also eyed that suit and suggested they could buy it and let Jocelynn use it until she got her own suit.
 Then, the ship could keep it as a spare aboard afterward.
 When they all agreed with that idea, Mikah used the ship's account to buy the suit.

 Mikah also checked her computer and saw they still had two PLSS units in the ship's locker.
 While one was a twenty four hour job, the other, from Munarshu's vacc suit, was a forty eight hour unit with air recycling.
 That meant it was smaller than the standard forty eight hour units and more maneuverable.
 Which was ironic since Munarshu had been mostly useless in zero-gee.
 While Mikah and Jocelynn dealt with the suit, Zimzod was looking around when he noticed what looked like a personal data chip on a shelf inside one of the shop's cabinets.
-While the shelf itself seemed to contain small gag-gift items, Zimzod noticed the label on the chip read, "The Ancient Site"!
+While the shelf itself seemed to contain small gag-gift items, Zimzod noticed the label on the data crystal read, "The Ancient Site"!

 In Zimzod's experience, many things were often labeled 'ancient" with a lower case "a".
 But only one class of items were labeled with a Capital "A", and those were things related to "The Ancients".
 The mysterious race which had existed more than 400,000 years before and wiped themselves out in some kind of final war.
 The race that were also now proven to have been responsible for visiting ancient Terra and spreading Humanitii to the stars, for geneering the Darrian and Zhodani races and believed to have geneered the Vargr and Aslan races too. (though saying so to any Vargr was likely to start a vicious fight)

-Immediately interested, Zimzod looked at the chip's label to see it was priced at Cr 200.
-That number didn't even require a half of a second thought as Zimzod called the guy working the counter over and bought the chip. in the back of Zimzod's mind, he knew information on anything to do with the Ancients was "Shoot first, and question survivors before executing them" policy in the Imperium, so he had to wonder how that chip came to be there and accepted it could well be a gag gift or hoax.
+Immediately interested, Zimzod looked at the crystal's label to see it was priced at Cr 200.
+That number didn't even require a half of a second thought as Zimzod called the guy working the counter over and bought the crystal. in the back of Zimzod's mind, he knew information on anything to do with the Ancients was "Shoot first, and question survivors before executing them" policy in the Imperium, so he had to wonder how that crystal came to be there and accepted it could well be a gag gift or hoax.
 But the chance it could be real was enough to waste Cr 200 on.
 Keeping quiet on it from that point, Zimzod was planning to rip into it once he got back to his bedroom in the suite.

 After getting the suit, Jocelynn went to the base PX to look at snub pistols.
 As a guest of Rol's, and without the right to bear arms, Jocelynn could "buy" a weapon.
 But, if she did that, she'd have to give them the data for the hotel where the crew were living in-system.
 Any weapons and ammunition bought would be shipped there, and held in their secure safe until Jocelynn gave the hotel proof she was leaving the system aboard a ship.
 The hotel would then transfer her weapons and ammo to that ship for her.
 Mikah interrupted that quickly, telling them their ship was in the naval shipyard and the sealed packages could be shipped there.